Nevada Association of School Boards

-The vast area encompassed by our county poses unique challenges; some of our schools are separated by more than two hours drive-time, several are geographically isolated, and one is located on the Shoshone-Paiute Indian Reservation.
-The diversity of our communities is echoed by the diversity in our schools which range from one-room school houses with 7 students to a traditional high school with a student body of 1,200.
+The vast area encompassed by our county poses unique challenges; some of our schools are separated by more than four hours’ drive-time, several are geographically isolated, and one is located on the Shoshone-Paiute Indian Reservation.
+The diversity of our communities is echoed by the diversity in our schools which range from one-room school houses serving small ranching communities to a traditional high school with a student body of 1,300.

 Two of the largest gold-producing companies in the United States, Barrick Gold and Newmont Mining, are major contributors to our economy.
-Both companies are great partners with the District and each year contribute to many programs and student organizations.
+Both companies are great partners with the District and each year contribute too many programs and student organizations throughout the county.

 Esmeralda County School District

-Our student enrollment has steadily declined over the past ten years which has resulted in a loss of staff members.
-Each classroom teacher instructs multiple grades with the help of paraprofessionals.
-These obstacles do not deter the determined, dedicated staff from providing a quality education to the students who attend our schools.
-Each of our schools has achieved Adequate Yearly Progress the past 3 years.
-In 2007, the District was one of two recognized by the Nevada Department of Education as “High Achieving”.
-For the past two years, each of our schools has been honored as “Banner Schools” with the Reading First program.
-This year, Reading First awarded two of our schools the highest honor, “Platinum.”
+Each of our schools has consistently achieved Adequate Yearly Progress.
+Within the last 10 years, the District was one of two recognized by the Nevada Department of Education as “High Achieving”.
+Each of our schools has been honored as “Banner Schools” with the Reading First program.
+The Reading First awarded two of our schools the highest honor, “Platinum.”
 Only five schools in the State earned the Platinum distinction that year.
 This year the district is implementing preparatory Computer Science curriculum for all grades.
 This will include introduction to Coding for our Middle School.
 The district also offers MS Athletics depending on interest and enrollment.

 Eureka County School District